Personal style is always in flow

 At about that time, I had found a job that did pay less than 360 DM a month.
 However, it permitted buying a pair of cool pumps or booties from brands like Peter Kaiser, or Bally when they were on sale twice a year.
 I also picked up dancing again after a long break since graduating from High School.
 Guess what kind of dancing?
 I joined the University of Cologne’s Rock’n Roll team.

-When working on my MS and PhD theses, my style developed towards what was called in West Germany the Banker Style.
+When working on my MS and PhD theses, my style developed towards what was called in West Germany the Banker Style also known as power dressing.
 It was a cheap version of Euro Chic.
 This style was worn by young women who wanted to look professional, but couldn’t fork over the money for high quality suits, blazers, pencil skirts, coats and bags.
 We made our own necklaces.
 Faux pearl necklaces were a must.
 We shopped at H&M for cheap business clothes.
 Denim and anything casual was reserved for the weekends, but statement pumps and a bold statement necklace were a must.
 Lust items were a swatch or Tissot watch.

 The 90s uniform